Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Keep records more accurately, and reduce the risk of errors

-• See (and therefore manage) their cash flow more easily
+• See (and therefore manage) your cash flow more easily

-• Monitor how much tax they owe, so they can put the right amount to one side
+• Monitor how much tax you owe, so you can put the right amount to one side

 • Spot any mistakes more quickly

-• Store receipts more easily by snapping a quick photo, so they can claim tax relief on any allowable expenses
+• Store receipts more easily by snapping a quick photo, so you’re more likely to claim tax relief on any allowable expenses

 What is Making Tax Digital for Income Tax?

-MTD IT is the forthcoming phase of the Making Tax Digital schedule, which will take over the current Self Assessment system.
-To comply, you’ll keep digital records using software that works with Making Tax Digital for Income Tax.
-The software must allow you to:
+MTD IT is the forthcoming phase of the Making Tax Digital schedule, which will take over from the current Self Assessment system.
+To comply, you’ll:

 • Create digital records for all of your business transactions

-• Send quarterly updates of your business’ income and expenses
+• Use special software to send quarterly updates of your business’ income and expenses

 • Confirm your period-end statements